wadelau/GWA2/README.md

 /index.php?mod=user&act=xxxx

-# Install
+# Installation for GWA2 in PHP

-Please put all files under a sub directory and init from the script ./install.php
+Please put all files under a sub directory and init from the script ./install.php .

+For GWA2 in Java and other languages versions, manual work is still in need.